 In accordance with Chapter 287, Part II, Florida Statutes, Fleet Management manages the acquisition, operation, maintenance, and disposal of the state's fleet of motor vehicles and watercraft.
-The state's fleet includes approximately 25,000 pieces of equipment: automobiles, light trucks, medium and heavy trucks, construction and industrial equipment, tractors, mowers, small utility vehicles, motorcycles, and all-terrain vehicles.
+The state's fleet includes approximately 26,000 pieces of equipment: automobiles, light trucks, medium and heavy trucks, construction and industrial equipment, tractors, mowers, small utility vehicles, motorcycles, and all-terrain vehicles.
 In addition, Fleet Management determines the motor vehicles and watercraft to be included on state contracts, develops technical bid specifications, and helps evaluate contracts.
 Fleet Management reviews and approves state agency purchase requisitions for selected mobile equipment commodity codes to ensure that fleet purchases are cost effective, fuel efficient, and appropriate for their stated purposes.

-Fleet Management maintains the Florida Equipment Electronic Tracking (FLEET) system, which is a management and reporting system that includes more than 25,000 pieces of equipment (valued at more than \$650 million dollars) of which approximately 17,500 are cars and light trucks.
+Fleet Management maintains the Fleet Information Management System (FIMS), which is a management and reporting system that includes more than 26,000 pieces of equipment (valued at more than \$650 million dollars) of which approximately 17,500 are cars and light trucks.